-Decisions on allocating and committing most funding within the LEP's control or influence are made by the LEP Board, often on the recommendation(s) or endorsement of the sub board(s) which have a role in prioritisation and monitoring performance.

-For proportionality and efficiency, Part B of this Framework may not apply to every funding stream (for example to a small grants programme).
+- 2.6.1 Decisions on allocating and committing most funding within the LEP's control or influence are made by the LEP Board, often on the recommendation(s) or endorsement of the sub board(s) which have a role in prioritisation and monitoring performance. - 2.6.2 For proportionality and efficiency, Part B of the National Assurance Framework may not apply to every funding stream (for example to a small grants programme).
 A schedule will be appended to this document for each funding stream/programme under the LEP's control stating whether or not Part B will be used, and if not what the alternative arrangements are.
 This Assurance Framework includes all of the information about funding flowing through the LEP to ensure that it is contained in one place for ease of reference and transparency.

-The following paragraphs set out the cases where the LEP Board does not make the decisions on funding:
+2.6.3 The following paragraphs set out the cases where the LEP Board does not make the decisions on funding:

-2.6.1 Where decisions on funding are delegated to officers
+2.6.3.1 Where decisions on funding are delegated to officers